Élisabeth Revol

-Élisabeth Revol (born 29 April 1979) is a French high-altitude climber.
-In January 2018, Revol became the first woman to have climbed Nanga Parbat in Pakistan in winter; on the descent she was rescued, while her teammate Tomasz Mackiewicz died, an event which was widely covered by the mainstream press.
-Having narrowly avoided amputation of her left foot she traversed consecutively Mount Everest and Lhotse in May 2019.
+Élisabeth Revol (born 29 April 1979) is a French mountaineer.
+In January 2018, Revol became the first woman to climb Nanga Parbat in winter; on the descent, she was rescued, while her teammate Tomasz Mackiewicz died, an event which was widely covered by the mainstream press.
+Having narrowly avoided amputation of her left foot, she traversed Mount Everest and Lhotse consecutively in May 2019.

 Early life

-Revol was born in the Drôme area, France and her parents introduced her to mountaineering in the Ecrins massif.
+Revol was born in Crest, Drôme, France and her parents introduced her to mountaineering in the Ecrins massif.
 She began climbing at age of 19 and became a physical education teacher.